jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/Product-Enter/Notify-Interface-Standard.md

 In order to ensure the correctness of the automatic opening of the software service, the application access debugging interface is built on the service provider management platform.
 The service provider can debug the correctness of the above interfaces on this page.</br>

  Note: the debugging data is informal, and JD Cloud Marketplace does not do business processing.

+5.2 API SDK

+The java version sdk is provided in order to simplify the access development process:
  ```
     import java.io.UnsupportedEncodingException;
     import java.security.MessageDigest;